 My physical therapist helped me a lot with my knees.
 (She had no idea what she was doing for the SI joint, but at least my knees got better).
 Knee issues are much more widely recognized than SI joint dysfunction, so it’s much easier to find a physical therapist who knows what they’re doing.

 Kristen helped me with some manual techniques, using her hands to gently move my kneecap into place and also to loosen the muscles around it.

 The most important thing she did for me, however, was to introduce me to Kinesiotape.
 This form of knee taping made all the difference in the world, and now I swear by it to anyone who asks me for advice.

 People often confuse Kinesiotape with KT tape, or other forms of taping.
 However, Kristen let me try all of them and I found that Kinesiotape really was the only one that did any good.

-You need a trained physical therapist to show you how to do it– it’s important that you put the tape on with exactly the right tension, because it works with your muscle reflexes.
+You do need a trained physical therapist to show you how to apply it– it’s important that you put the tape on with exactly the right tension, because it works with your muscle reflexes.

-However, once you’re confident in doing it on your own, you can actually just buy your own roll of Kinesiotape and be on your merry way.
+However, once you’re confident in doing it on your own, you can actually just buy your own roll and be on your merry way.

 Of course, the key to long term recovery for me, and for anyone, is going to be to strengthen the quadriceps muscles.
 That’s how you make sure that, in the long term, the kneecap stays in place, and you won’t need to keep taping it.